 Peter: Whatever I learn here I can definitely apply in any other area wherever my career path will take me after this.
 I do recommend signwriting to anyone who’s interested.

-To become a signmaker you need to complete a four-year apprenticeship, which involves on-the-job training and working towards a New Zealand Certificate in Signmaking (Level 4).
+To become a signmaker you need to complete an apprenticeship and gain a New Zealand Certificate in Signmaking (Level 4).

 Signmakers need to be:

-- creative, with an eye for layout and design
+- creative, and good at layout and design

 - good at communicating with clients and interpreting their design briefs